E. Denise Simmons: First mayoral term

-State Senate Bid
+State Senate bid

 In February 2010, Councillor Simmons announced that she was running for an open state Senate seat in the Middlesex, Suffolk and Essex district that was vacated by Anthony Galluccio.
 She came in third, behind Everett City Councilor Sal DiDomenico and Cambridge Attorney Tim Flaherty, in the April 13, 2010 primary.
 She released a statement to the press that said, in part: "Despite coming up a little short at the end, this campaign was still a winning experience for me.
 I have had a tremendous opportunity to get to meet so many people, to learn more about the issues impacting the people in this district, and to make many new friends in Cambridge and beyond.
 The volunteers that made phone calls and knocked on doors every day were phenomenal, and their dedication and enthusiasm for civic engagement energized me every day."
 Having lost the primary, Councillor Simmons returned her attention to her duties on the Cambridge City Council.

-Career 2012 - Present
+2012–present

 In the 2012–2013 term, she served as Vice Mayor of Cambridge.

 Simmons was again elected Mayor on January 4, 2016.